ainergiz/oracle/docs/browser-mode.md

    Access token: c4e5f9...
    ```
    Use `--host`, `--port`, or `--token` to override the defaults if needed.
+   If the host Chrome profile is not signed into ChatGPT, the service opens chatgpt.com for login and exits—sign in, then restart `oracle serve`.

 2. **Run from your laptop**
    ```bash